mbrancato31/C/README.md

-Programs written in C for and Computer Science 1 and personal project.
+Programs written in C for Computer Science 1 and personal project.

 ### How to Run any program
 Open command line